Medically reviewed by Sophia Yen, MD, MPH – Written by Pandia Health Editorial Team. Updated on November 10, 2022

 Non-hormonal birth control methods will not affect someone’s weight.
 But some hormonal contraceptives can cause side effects.

-- The birth control pill
+- birth control pills

-- Hormonal IUD
+- Hormonal IUDs

-- Birth control patches
+- Birth control patches (Twirla, Xulane)

 - Birth control shots